 - Your patron's name and ID and patron's pickup location

-When the library/supplier to which you want to send a request requires you use their web form it is still possible to manage and track these request in Relais.
+When the library/supplier to which you want to send a request requires you to use their web form it is still possible to manage and track these requests in Relais.

 Change your library's preferred delivery method and address to Odyssey